IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 Generate network topology
 =============================================================================
 To generate the network topology of our point of interest area, we can use OSMWebWizard.
 Users can invoke the OSMWebWizard by clicking **"%SUMO_HOME%\tools\osmWebWizard.py"**.
 Once the script is running, a web browser will open showing a map excerpt of central Berlin.
 Users can type any city name that you want.
-User can type traffic demand for any traffic mode that you want.
+Also, user can type traffic demand for any traffic mode that you want.

 ![alt text](osmBangkok_1.PNG)